ethanSE/bikeBagProject3/README.md

   - build out better display of user's saved designs
   - refactor with typescript
   - rebuild HTML5 canvas interaction for a better UX
-    - users should be able to drag points
+    - users should be able to drag points (done)
     - real-time feedback about validity (shape must be closed, not self-intersecting)
   - incorporate seam allowance calculations in output displayed to user for demonstration purposes
   - allow user to download SVG file